 Changing our ritual habits can help us become better people.
 Better leaders.
 We must become aware that breaking free from our normal ways of being is what makes it possible to develop different sides of ourselves.
 Using emotion we choose.

-How can I apply this to business…
+How can I apply this chill pill to business?

 Have a clear intention for how you want to show up.
 This includes knowing what emotion you want to bring to bear.
+There is no need for the chill pill – you can just feel.

 Observe yourself every time.
 Begin to cultivate a sense of awareness that allows you to evaluate your effectiveness.
 Not measured against what you think others expect of you.